vclteam/VCL.JS/README.md

 You may also load the visual studio plugin in which includes everything you need to get started.

-Building and running the sample API application
+Building and running the sample application
 ===============================================
 - Download and install TypeScript.
 - Download and instal VCL.JS plugin from this page